elitwin/dungeoncrawl/README.md

 5. Locate the exit to the level - go to 1.

 ## MVP
-1. Create a basic dungeon map
+1. Create a basic dungeon map.
-2. Place the player and let them walk around
+2. Place the player and let them walk around.
 3. Spawn monsters, draw them, and let the player kill them by walking into them.
 4. Add health and a combat system that uses it.
 5. Add healing potions.